mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-Cyclistic's **Chief Marketing Officer** - Lucy Moreno - has thus decided that it would be most advantageous to **convert existing casual users** into annual members.
+Cyclistic's **Chief Marketing Officer** - Lucy Moreno - has thus decided that it would be most advantageous to **convert existing casual users** into annual members, rather than launch a marketing campaign to acquire brand-new users.

 However, the marketing team has asked for a little more info on current users to inform their efforts.